audreyfeldroy/wagtail-starter-kit/README.rst

     Are you working on a Proof of Concept and don't need a full blown database?
 No worries, this project gives you the choice of sqlite or postgres and everything will be configured accordingly.

-* lean project layout - no apps, minimal base template
+* lean project layout - HTML5 Boilerplate + Home App

     This project tries to provide a lean project layout.
-No apps.
-Only a single, unstyled template.
+HTML5 boilerplate inspired base.html file.
+In addition, I have included a bare bones Home app which will start you off with a wagtail page and also initialize a site for you!

-* Configured dev setup
+* Configured Django dev setup

     Providing you with some essential tools to get you up and running.
 This includes: